hardirazak24/Module3_Group13/Project_1/1_Requirements/README.md

 # Description

-Remote keyless entry (RKE) system is a system designed to remotely lock or unlock access to automobiles.
-- RKE transmission requires two components: a transmitter and a receiver.
+* RKE : The system is designed to remotely lock or unlock access to automobiles.
+The transmission between the remote and automobile is achieved with two components which is a transmitter and a receiver.
-  - Transmitter - RKE key fob, other ID device with RKE integrated
+* Transmitter - RKE key fob, other ID device with RKE integrated.
-  -	Receiver - Body Control ECU, other ECU with integrated RKE
+* Receiver - Body Control ECU, other ECU with integrated RKE.
--	 RKE operates by broadcasting radio waves on a particular frequency unidirectionally.
--	RKE systems implement encryption and rolling code algorithms to prevent car thieves from intercepting and spoofing the telegrams.
+* This system consists of features to lock and unlock the automobile which operates by broadcasting radio waves on a particular frequency unidirectionally, implementation of lock feature is shown by LED on on single click and unlock is show by LED off on two clicks on the STM32f407vg board.
+It also consists feature of activation/deactivation of alarm which is implemented in project showing LED glow rotating in clockwise direction and a feature of approach light is shown by LED glow rotating in anticlockwise direction.
+This systems implements encryption and rolling code algorithms to prevent car thieves from intercepting and spoofing the telegrams.

 # Detail requirements